What is Therapeutic Alliance? On the Value of Building Rapport

 The most important things the therapist can do to forge a strong therapeutic alliance are:

 It is beyond the scope of this article to dive into specific strategies to achieve the above listed goals.
-Some of my favorite strategies can be found here.
+Some great strategies can be found here.

-In this article we’ve explored the geometry of the therapeutic alliance: when the client and therapist recognize each other as equals and share beliefs about the therapeutic process, the therapeutic alliance itself becomes a powerful medium of healing.
+In this article we’ve explored the nature of the successful therapeutic alliance: when the therapist demonstrates empathy, unconditional positive regard, and openness toward the client, and when the client and therapist have similar beliefs about the therapeutic process as a collaborative process, the therapeutic alliance itself can become a powerful medium of healing.